MyBitFoundation/MyBit-Documentation.website/mybit-ecosystem/Glossary.md

 ## Glossary

+Glossary of terms used in the MyBit Documentation portal.

 | Term | Definition |
 | --- | --- |
 |API contract   | API contract used to easily fetch variables from MyBit network.
 It allows easy interaction wiht the protocol.   |